← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 Similar to file addresses in a link, the address in an img tag can be remote (denoting an image file stored remotely on a Web server) or local (denoting a file stored in the same directory as the current page).
 When displaying an image, the browser will automatically adjust the page contents to fit the dimensions of the image.
 Thus, a small image (e.g., an icon) will take up very little space in the page, whereas a large image (e.g., a high-resolution photograph) may dominate the page.
 The height and width attributes can be added to an img tag to specify the display dimensions (in pixels, short for picture elements).

-The HTML document in EXAMPLE 2.8 contains three img elements with the same remote address, (http://freecsc.com/Images/TimBernersLee.jpg).
+The HTML document in EXAMPLE 2.8 contains three img elements with the same remote address, (https://freecsc.com/Images/TimBernersLee.jpg).
 The first displays the image at its default size, which is 320 pixels wide and 400 pixels high.
 The second img element displays the image at half that size (by setting the height to 200) and the third displays it at quarter size (by setting the width to 80).

 To identify the address (URL) of an image on the Web, you can right-click on the image and select "Copy Image Address" or an equivalent option (depending on your browser).
 You can then paste that address into the src attribute of your img element.
 Note: if you do not have right-click set up on your mouse, control-click on a Mac or shift-F10 on a Windows computer work as well.